Puntledge River recreation area is open. We've implemented safety measures at our recreation sites and ask all visitors to:

 Formal hiking, mountain biking and multi-use trails are constructed in the surrounding forest.

 The Comox Lake Dam Picnic Area is situated on the Puntledge River, at the outlet of the Comox Lake Reservoir.
+See this map for a layout of trails and rec sites in the area.

 The recreation area offers a parking lot, beach, pit toilet, viewpoint, information displays and a small picnic area.
 Formal hiking, mountain biking and multi-use trails are constructed in the surrounding forest.

-Trail details follow below.
 The Puntledge River offers canoeing, swimming, bird watching and fishing opportunities.
 For current fishing regulations for the Puntledge River and Comox Lake Reservoir call the B.C.
 Ministry of Water, Land and Air Protection in Campbell River at 250 286 7630.

 The Puntledge River corridor has trails to suit everyone.
 There are several trail loops to follow, depending on your time and fitness level.
 If you are not a frequent hiker or mountain biker you should increase the time estimates we have provided.